GowthamRajendra/Insecure-Web-Application/HOW_TO_RUN.md

 1. cd into server folder
 2. make setup-and-run (this will install dependencies, setup db and then run the server).
-3. Optional: If the db for bug 2 (sqli) breaks, do node bug2-setupdb.js.
-This will make a fresh db hopefully fixing the issue.
+3. Optional: Make setupdb, if the db for bug 2 (sqli) breaks.
+This will make a fresh db and hopefully fixes the issue.